diefenbecker/opengasmeter/README.md

 # gas meter measurement
-Counts impulses from your gas meter using a ESP8266 with simple reed contact.
-The measured impulses are output on a separate website (without any Homeautomation central), data can be send via MQTT to your own MQTT broker or via HTTP to an own interface.
+Counts pulses from your gas meter using a ESP8266 with simple reed contact.
+The measured pulses are output on a separate website (without any Homeautomation central), data can be send via MQTT to your own MQTT broker or via HTTP to an own interface.
 Data is additinolly prepared as JSON message.
 In addition, it is possible to let prepare the data on www.bubux.de

 ## Supported sensors